Spatial Deep Deconvolution U-Net for Traffic Analyses with Distributed Acoustic Sensing: Vehicle-Induced DAS Response

 \section{Vehicle-Induced DAS Response}

-This section aims to better understand the vehicle-induced DAS response to guide the design of the proposed DAE model.
-We discuss two types of vehicle-induced DAS responses as background.
-We then conduct theoretical study and numerical simulation to demonstrate a resolution reduction of the quasi-static signals due to physics and sensor limitation, which motivates resolution improvement through deconvolution.
-Lastly, we observe the speed-invariant nature of the spatial wavelet leading to the design of the space-domain DAE model.
+This section investigates the vehicle-induced DAS response to inform the design of our proposed space-domain DAE model.
+We first review two categories of vehicle-induced DAS responses, quasi-static and surface-wave signals, as a basis for our study.
+Subsequently, we carry out a theoretical analysis and numerical simulations which reveal a resolution decline in traffic signals due to physical constraints and sensor limitations.
+This discovery drives the need for resolution enhancement through our novel deconvolution algorithm.
+Finally, we recognize the speed-invariance of the spatial wavelet, a pivotal observation that motivates our development of the space-domain DAE model.
+By incorporating the spatial wavelet into our model, we are able to achieve better accuracy with speed variation and better resolution for vehicle tracking.